mhanuz/sms_project/README.md

  ![](images/twilio2.PNG)

- I have created a free twilio account it's not a free service.<br/>
+ I have created a free twilio account it's not a free service.
  We can only sen sms twilio varified number.<br />
- Twilio Varified number means those numbers that are being used to create twilio account.<br />
+ Twilio Varified number means those numbers that are being used to create twilio account.
- In this case you use your number that have used to create twilio account.<br />
+ In this case you can use your number that have used to create twilio account.<br />
- Twilio will provide a trail number sms will send from this number.<br/>
+ Twilio will provide a trail number, sms will send from this number.
  If We choose any plan we can send sms at any number.